D-PLEX 310: Safety and Efficacy of D-PLEX in the Prevention of Post Abdominal Surgery Incisional Infection

 17. Psychiatric, addictive, or any other disorder that compromises ability to provide informed consent for participation in this study.

-18. Chronic alcoholic or drug abuse subjects.
+18. Chronic alcohol or drug abuse.

 21. Subjects participating in any other interventional studies.